 Major Life Activities - Major life activities include, but are not limited to, caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.
 These also include the operation of a major bodily function, including but not limited to, functions of the immune system, normal cell growth, digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive functions.

-Parent means a natural parent, an adoptive parent, a legal guardian, or a surrogate parent appointed to make 504 decisions.written consent
+Parent means a natural parent, an adoptive parent, a legal guardian or a surrogate parent appointed to make 504 decisions.
+A person acting as a parent with written consent of the natural parent, adoptive parent, legal guardian or surrogate parent may act in the absence of the person making the appointment of one acting in his/her absence.

 Placement means any accommodation that has been determined necessary for a student eligible for 504 services, including the setting (i.e., regular program or other environment) in which services will be delivered.